Bharat Masrani: Banking career

 Masrani started his banking career in 1987 as a Commercial Lending Trainee at TD.
 Over the course of three decades, he went on to hold many senior executive roles across the bank, working in four different countries.
 In 1993, he was appointed Head of Corporate Banking in Canada.
 Two years later, Masrani relocated to Mumbai, India where he set up TD's first office in that country.
 In 1999, Masrani moved to London, England to lead TD's discount brokerage business TD Waterhouse in the UK as Senior Vice President.

 Masrani returned to Toronto in 2003 as Vice Chair and Chief Risk Officer of TD Bank Group.

 When TD expanded into the US with the acquisition of Banknorth in 2006, he moved to Portland as President of TD Banknorth.
 A year later, Masrani became President and Chief Executive Officer, TD Banknorth.
 In 2008, TD acquired Commerce Bancorp and integrated TD Banknorth to become TD Bank, N.A.
 Masrani became Group Head, US Personal and Commercial Banking and CEO of TD Bank, N.A.

 When President and CEO W. Edmund Clark announced his upcoming retirement, this led to a succession planning contest between Masrani, Mike Pedersen (Group Head of Wealth, Insurance, and Corporate Office), and Tim Hockey (Group Head of Canadian Personal and Commercial Banking, as President and CEO of TD Canada Trust).
-In July 2013, Masrani was named Chief Operating Officer and CEO-designate of TD, and became President and CEO of TD on November 1, 2014 upon Clark's retirement.
+In July 2013, Masrani was named chief operating officer and CEO-designate of TD, and became president and CEO of TD on November 1, 2014 upon Clark's retirement.

-Under his management which has included cutting costs and optimizing their operations, the stock has had a positive upward trend, and has received positive "buy" recommendations from analysts.

-In 2018, Masrani was the highest paid Big 5 bank CEO with $15.3 million in total compensation.
+In 2018, Masrani was the highest-paid Big 5 bank CEO with $15.3 million in total compensation.
+In 2023, he took a pay cut due to U.S. regulatory issues and the bank's termination of its First Horizon acquisition.